daptx/RP-Malcomb/docs/report/preanalysis.md

 1. Any traditional authority missing adaptive capacity data from DHS surveys will be removed / masked from the final vulnerability analysis.

 ### Evaluating the reproduction results

+**(PJK: I might move some of the adjustments I made above down here.
+I attempted above to formalize the hypothesis presentatio, which would fit right in here.)**

 In order to test the adaptive capacity results, we will georeference the original figure 4 map using the QGIS3 georeferencer plugin.
 Using a vector dataset of traditional authorities and the georeferenced map, we will then use zonal statistics to extract the average brightness values, (which represent four classes of adaptive capacity) for each traditional authority.